 Other legal requirements in regards to personal information

-The information you give when you complete and return a form electronically or on paper will be held in accordance with the General Data Protection Regulation (GDPR) and the Data Protection Act 2018.
+The information you give when you complete and return a form electronically or on paper will be held in accordance the Data Protection Act 2018.

 East Cambridgeshire District Council is required by law to protect the public funds it administers.
 In order to do this we may share information provided to us with other bodies responsible for auditing or administering public funds, or where undertaking a public function, in order to prevent and detect fraud.

 We share data with the ONS, who have a lawful basis to process personal data under the Data Protection Act 2018.
 Data is shared for the purpose of producing statistics only.
 Data will be kept securely, for no longer than is necessary, and will not transferred to any third parties except where explicitly stated.

 We always use a secure connection when collecting personal financial information from you and conform to PCI Standards.
 All forms which request credit card or bank details use the SSL (Secure Sockets Layer) protocol for encryption.
 Most web browsers (e.g. Microsoft Explorer, Mozilla Firefox, Safari, Google Chrome, etc.) support SSL.
 The link between your web browser and the server is secure if your web browser displays a small padlock or key symbol somewhere in the frame, or the address bar shows a web address beginning https://, rather than http://.

 Contacting East Cambridgeshire District Council

-If you have any questions or comments about this Privacy Notice or our Cookies policy, please contact: The Data Protection Officer, The Grange, Nutholt Lane, Ely, Cambs., CB7 4EE (email: email@example.com)
+If you have any questions or comments about this Privacy Notice please contact: The Data Protection Officer, The Grange, Nutholt Lane, Ely, Cambs, CB7 4EE (email: firstname.lastname@example.org)